Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of January 01, 2021 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-1. The Bureau may, in interim periods when a licensee who is blind is not available to operate a vending facility and its continuous operation is required, establish a checking account in a depository bank or credit union qualified to receive deposits of public money pursuant to chapter 356 of NRS.
+1. The Bureau may, in interim periods when a licensee is not available to operate a vending facility and its continuous operation is required, establish a checking account in a depository bank or credit union qualified to receive deposits of public money pursuant to chapter 356 of NRS.
 All money received from the vending facility during the interim period must be deposited to the account, and all expenses necessary to maintain the interim operation of the facility must be paid from the account.

 Cite this article: FindLaw.com - Nevada Revised Statutes Title 38.
 Public Welfare § 426.677.
-Management of money received from vending facility when operator unavailable or temporarily unable to conduct business - last updated January 01, 2021 | https://codes.findlaw.com/nv/title-38-public-welfare/nv-rev-st-426-677/
+Management of money received from vending facility when licensee unavailable or temporarily unable to operate facility - last updated January 01, 2025 | https://codes.findlaw.com/nv/title-38-public-welfare/nv-rev-st-426-677/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.